vnmr/vnmr.github.io/index.md

 deep CNN network to reduce joint position and motion errors for 3D video human body pose estimation.
-Our model outperforms the previous reported best result from the literature based on mean per-joint position error on the Human 3.6M benchmark by 1% This corresponds to a new state-of-the-art error reduction in all categories, opening opportunites to combine these methods with future 3D human pose estimators.
+Our model outperforms the previous reported best result from the literature based on mean per-joint position error on the Human 3.6M benchmark by 1%, and improves motion smoothness over the baseline architecture.
+This corresponds to a new state-of-the-art error reduction in all categories, opening opportunites to combine these methods with future 3D human pose estimators.

 **Contribution: Joint constraints as losses with temporal CNNs Generalizable state of the art results in widely accepted benchmark**